sore0159/rust_island/README.md

         * Text-based (with possible scenery images) sims-like sandbox game.
 More "let it run and watch" than "build stuff".
 Like an ant-farm?

 *Current Task:*
-        * Create a "State" stack (a la the Amethyst game engine) and figure out where that abstraction fits in the overall application design.
+        * X Create a "State" stack (a la the Amethyst game engine) and figure out where that abstraction fits in the overall application design.
+        * 0 Adjust the current "UI" abstraction to work on top of the current "State" abstraction"

-*Future Tasks:
+*Future Tasks:*
         * Add a 3d window running parallel to the terminal
         * Add simple beep noises
         * Create a simple game + ui mockup where one can actually give commands and do simple things like moving between two places.